 Additionally, as students face tough competition for university places and their first foothold on the employment ladder, volunteering experience can help distinguish students from the competition on their UCAS applications and provide valuable work experience and skills sought by employers.

 The Sixth Form Community Volunteering Programme (CVP)

 In the first year of Sixth Form all students are expected to take part in the Community Volunteering Programme.
 Students choose from a database of volunteering opportunities and are allocated set times within their timetable to take on the roles.

 Current external volunteering include various roles across over 40 organisations including:

-External volunteering opportunities are sourced either through Bradford Community Volunteering Services who follow strict guidelines set out by the Bradford Safeguarding Children Board, or by building a direct relationship with the organisation, i.e. with West Yorkshire Police, Bradford Teaching Hospitals and Dyslexia in Action.
+External volunteering opportunities are sourced either through Bradford Community Volunteering Services who follow strict guidelines set out by the Bradford Safeguarding Children Board, or by building a direct relationship with the organisation, i.e. with West Yorkshire Police, Bradford Teaching Hospitals and Bradford Museums.
 The school also has rigorous policies and protocols in place to ensure the appropriate checks are made for each placement.